 • Study Cost.
 The bill doesn’t specify a funding amount.
 HSC contacted several experts to obtain rough indications, which totaled from $350,000 to 555,000 for a study.

-Ed.
-Note: Honolulu-based Hawaii Shippers Council is a business league organization formed in 1997 to represent shippers who tender goods for shipment with the ocean carriers operating in the Hawaii trade.
+Michael N. Hansen is the president of the Hawaii Shippers’ Council, a business league organization incorporated in 1997 to represent cargo interests – known as “shippers” – who tender goods for shipment in the Hawaii trade.